sprakash57/shortify/README.md

 4. Test your changes thorughly.
 Put proper and meaningfull commit messages.
 Inline comments for complex logic, JSDoc and explanation for any external library is highly appreciated.

 5. Create a Pull Request.
 Follow this guide https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github to know more.

+6. Star ⭐ to the repo would be much appreciated.

 ## Note: If you need detailed info on Pull request
 https://www.atlassian.com/git/tutorials/making-a-pull-request.